asimondev/amon2agraf/README.md

 This *README* describes the usage of AMON2AGRAF tool to import AMON JSON reports into the MySQL database.
 The AMON JSON reports are produced by AMON with **-t baseline**, **--output-format json**, **-output-file Filename** options.
-Usually you would additionally use the following AMON options **-i interval**, **--start-time YYYY-MM-DD HH:MM[:SS]**, **--duration Minutes**.
+Usually you would additionally use the following AMON options: **-i interval**, **--start-time YYYY-MM-DD HH:MM[:SS]**, **--duration Minutes**.
 The JSON report should be copied to the server with MySQL database and Grafana.
 On this server the amon2agraf is used to load the database into the MySQL table.